Before we Begin

 So what's going on in the above scripts here?

-1. The watch command npm run watch converts our typescript code to plain JavaScript and automatically places it in a new folder called dist.
-This allows us to run as close to production as possible and makes our code run faster in development.
+converts our typescript code to plain JavaScript and automatically places it in a new folder called dist.
+This allows us to run as close to production as possible and makes our code run faster in development. - The dev command

-2. The dev command npm run dev uses nodemon to starts our development server by running the compiled JavaScript code in our dist folder.
+uses nodemon to starts our development server by running the compiled JavaScript code in our dist folder. - The start command

 Add Google Credentials